junxit/us-congress-bills-115/bill.md

 The section heading of section 419 of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by striking “anti-semitism” and inserting “intolerance”.

 ## § 9.
-Technical correction regarding completion of Western Hemisphere Drug Policy Commission report
+Technical corrections regarding completion of western hemisphere drug policy commission report

-Section 603(f)(1) of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by striking “section 362” and inserting “section 602(c)”.
+Section 603 of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended—

+- **(1)** in subsection (f)(1), by striking “section 362” and inserting “section 602(c)”; and
+- **(2)** by amending subsection (h) to read as follows:
+  > - **(h)** *Compensation* Members of the Commission shall serve without pay or benefits.

 ## § 10.
+Technical correction regarding powers of Western Hemisphere Drug Policy Commission

+Section 604 of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by adding at the end the following new subsection:

+> - **(f)** *Gifts, bequests, and devises* The Commission may solicit, accept, use, and dispose of gifts, bequests, or devises of money, services, or property, both real and personal, for the purpose of carrying out any duty, power, or authority of the Commission.

+## § 11.
 Broadcasting Board of Governors

 Section 703(b)(2) of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by striking “any significant restructuring,”.

-## § 11.
+## § 12.
 Ransoms to foreign terrorist organizations

 Section 709(a) of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323) is amended by inserting “, to the extent practicable,” before “transmit”.

-## § 12.
+## § 13.
 Restoration of Tibet report

 Section 613 of the Foreign Relations Authorization Act, Fiscal Year 2003 (Public Law 107–228, 22 U.S.C.
 6901 note), as amended by section 715(b)(1) of the Department of State Authorities Act, Fiscal Year 2017 (Public Law 114–323), is further amended—